-Andrea Yates drowned her five children in their bathtub on June 20, 2001.
-She had severe postpartum depression, postpartum pychosis, and schizophrenia.
-At the age of 17, she even spoke to a friend about suicide.
+On June 20, 2001, Andrea Yates drowned her five children in their bathtub.
+She had been battling severe postpartum depression, postpartum psychosis, and schizophrenia.
+Her struggles with mental health were not new; at the age of 17, she confided in a friend about her thoughts of suicide.

 Andrea Yates in Court